Sign up as a NTU Film Society member here.

 - Focused on the writing and creation of cultural criticism pieces to reflect upon works of art.

-- Guest workshops will be run by critics to facilitate your writings directly.
+- Workshops will be run by our Editors-in-Chief to facilitate your writings directly.
 Guest speakers will also be invited.

-- All participants will need to focus on writing or creating pieces of criticism on a biweekly basis.
+- All participants will need to focus on writing or creating pieces of criticism on a fortnightly basis.

 • Lab: Film-making